Foran/free-wp-membership/readme.txt

 The project home page is at [Free WP-Membership](http://free-wp-membership.foransrealm.com "Free WP-Membership project home page").

 == Installation ==
-Simply unpack in the wp-content/plugins folder
+Simply unpack in the wp-content/plugins folder.
+Then go to Settings->WP-Membership and configure the plug-in to match your taste.

 == Frequently Asked Questions ==
 = Where did this come from? =